jieter/django-tables2/docs/index.rst

 Django 1.3 introduced `class based views`__ as a mechanism to reduce the repetition in view code. django-tables2 comes with a single class based view
-mixin: ``SingleTableMixin``.
+mixin: `.SingleTableMixin`.
 It makes it trivial to incorporate a table into a view/template.

 The following view parameters are supported: